VikParuchuri/vik-blog/_posts/2012-01-16-resources-for-learning-statistics-and.md

 ---
+categories: vik
+cover: false
+date: 2012-01-16 15:52
 layout: post
-title: Resources for Learning Statistics and Data Mining
-date: 2012-01-16 15:52
+modified: 2014-01-07 18:47
 slug: resources-for-learning-statistics-and
-modified: 2014-01-07 18:47
 status: published
-categories:
-    - Machine learning
+subclass: post
-    - statistics
+tags: machine-learning statistics
+title: Resources for Learning Statistics and Data Mining
 ---

 There are an abundance of resources on the web to help novices teach